adobe/genstudio-extensibility-examples/genstudio-experience-selector-mfe/README.md

 ### SUSI Configuration

-The `susiConfig` object should include:
+The `susiConfig` object may include:

 ```javascript
 {